nginnever/swarmchan/README.md

 <h1>Caveats</h1>

 <p>This site is experimental and I have no guarantee that it will work for you.
 IPNS is still a work in progress.
-If CORS allows it this also may publish to your IPNS object if viewed through your gateway since this site calls ipfs.publish which currently doesn't take an id parameter (assumed to be you're own id). </p>
+If CORS allows it this also may publish to your IPNS object if viewed through your gateway since this site calls ipfs.publish which currently doesn't take an id parameter (assumed to be your own id). </p>